 When I generalise what Austrians wear, I mean the other regions except Vienna.

-It felt like Vienna was living in a separate world disconnected from its neighbouring states with its distinctive lifestyle, food and tradition.
-The “Hipped Urban” vibe is high.
+It feels like Vienna is living in a separate world disconnected from its neighbouring states with its distinctive lifestyle, food and tradition.
+The “Hip Urban” vibe is high.

 What is the traditional dress in Austria?